 - QuickBooks.
 QuickBooks is the solution for your online business accounting needs.
 They help track the money coming in and going out.
 The SkuVault/QuickBooks integration allows customers to schedule and post online sales from sales channels or SkuVault into QuickBooks.
 SkuVault also automatically updates your inventory and sales information from sales channels.
 Customers love this integration because everything is automatic instead of manual, eliminating the risk of human error and increasing time for other areas of your business.

-Diving into a new software, especially one with lots of bells and whistles, can be daunting.
-Here’s a few shortcuts to navigate your way around SkuVault when you may feel lost.
+Diving into a new software can be daunting.
+Here are a few shortcuts to navigate your way around SkuVault when you may feel lost.

 Place inventory holds for things like Groupon orders that may sell out quickly.
 Holds help prevent oversells.